Quantal Response Equilibrium with a Continuum of Types: Characterization and Nonparametric Identification: Applications

-We find that, while the flexibility in both QRE models gives rise to a range of possible behaviors, SQRE gives much more precise predictions.
-For instance, consider the measures of $\tilde{R}$ and $\tilde{S}$, which are $\vert\tilde{R}\vert=\frac{B}{B+2}$ and $\vert\tilde{S}\vert=\frac{B^{2}-B}{2B+2}$, respectively.
-Plotting these measures in the right panel of \hyref{fig:VD}[Figure] as a function of $B$, we see that they are larger under QRE than SQRE for all values of $B$.
+We find that, while the flexibility in both QRE models gives rise to a range of possible behaviors, sym-QRE gives much more precise predictions.
+For instance, consider the measures of $\tilde{X}$ and $\tilde{S}$, which are $\vert\tilde{X}\vert=\frac{B}{B+2}$ and $\vert\tilde{S}\vert=\frac{B(B-1)}{2B+2}$, respectively.
+Plotting these measures in the right panel of \hyref{figure:volunteer}[Figure] as a function of $B$, we see that they are larger under QRE than sym-QRE for all values of $B$.
+There are also important qualitative differences between QRE and sym-QRE.
+We find that $\tilde x^{BNE}=\frac{B}{B+1}$, the indifferent type under Bayesian Nash equilibrium, is always in the interior of $\tilde{X}$, whereas $\tilde x^{BNE}$ is precisely the infimum of $\tilde{S}$.
+This gives a sense in which sym-QRE leads to more systematic deviations from Nash equilibrium.